 Most homeowners located within the southern two-thirds of the United States may notice periods of time when their grass turns brown from dormancy.
 This can happen for a variety of reasons such as a change in temperatures or from drought dormancy.
 Warm season grasses and cool season grasses go dormant at different times of the year due to the change in temperatures.
 Warm season grasses flourish during the warmer times of the year and will go dormant in the winter.
 Cool season grasses, however, flourish during the cooler periods of the year go dormant in the summer.
 Take a look at our blog on the differences between warm and cool season turfgrass varieties for more information.
 This blog mainly focuses on winter dormancy for warm season grasses and what homeowners need to know about maintaining their lawns during this period.

 As the name suggests, warm seasons grasses thrive in the heat of summer.
 During the warm summer months, warm season grasses like zoysias, centipedegrass, St. Augustines or bermudagrasses are at their peak—they display great color, grow aggressively and make efficient use of water.
 However, when temperatures drop and remain below 65 degrees (typically sometime after mid-September), warm season grasses begin to slow in growth and eventually cease growing altogether.
-They lose their green color and transfer their metabolic energy to their roots.
+Soil temperatures are usually around 55 degrees Fahrenheit.
+The grass loses its green color and transfers the metabolic energy to its roots.

 Similar to how some mammals hibernate in the winter, warm season grasses appear to be inactive in the winter and may look dead, when in fact, they are very much alive and have different needs than in the summer months.
 It is important to meet these needs during the winter because it becomes hard to tell if your grass is dormant or damaged until it greens back up in the spring.
 Take a look at the images below to see the difference between dormant grass and grass that is thriving during the warmer months of the year.